-- For goods provided by Sunrise Medical Pty Ltd in Australia, our goods come with a guarantee by Sunrise Medical that cannot be excluded under the Australian Consumer Law. - You are entitled to a replacement or refund for a major failure and for compensation for any other reasonably foreseeable loss or damage. - You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure - The benefits to you given by this warranty are in addition to your other rights and remedies under a law in relation to the goods to which the warranty relates.
+- For goods distributed by Sunrise Medical Pty Ltd in Australia, our goods come with a guarantee by Sunrise Medical (on behalf of the manufacturer) that cannot be excluded under Australian Consumer Law. - 2.
+You are entitled to a replacement or refund for a major failure and for compensation for any other reasonably foreseeable loss or damage. - You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure. - The benefits to you given by this warranty are in addition to your other rights and remedies under a law in relation to the goods to which the warranty relates.